cgrymala/post-content-shortcodes/readme.txt

 The `blog_id` argument is also not standard.
 That argument allows you to pull a post from a site other than the current site when using WordPress multisite.
 Simply set that argument to the ID of the site from which you want to pull the post, and the post with the `id` you specify will be pulled from the blog/site with the `blog_id` you specify.

 The `show_image`, `image_width` and `image_height` arguments only apply to the `post-list` shortcode.
 They determine whether to display the featured image and how to display it for each post within the list.
 If the `image_width` and `image_height` arguments are both set to 0 (which is the default), the "thumbnail" size will be used (assuming the `show_image` argument is set to 1 or "true").
+If only one of the `image_width` or `image_height` arguments are set, the other argument will be set to 999999 to ensure that the specified dimension is met.

-The 'show_excerpt` and `excerpt_length` arguments also apply only to the post-list shortcode.
+The 'show_excerpt` and `excerpt_length` arguments also apply to the post-list shortcode.
 If you set `show_excerpt` to 1 or "true", the post excerpt will be shown if it exists.
 If it doesn't exist (or is empty), the post content will be shown (with HTML stripped out of it).
 You can truncate the length of the excerpts that are shown in the post list by setting the `excerpt_length` value.
 The `excerpt_length` is measured in words, so if you would like each excerpt to display no more than 50 words, you would set the `excerpt_length` parameter to 50.
 If you leave it set to 0 (which is the default), the entire excerpt or content will be shown in the post list.
+In the `post-list` shortcode, if `show_excerpt` is set to 0 or false, no content will be shown in the list (as opposed to the behavior of the `show_excerpt` parameter in the `post-content` shortcode).

 To read more about the other arguments, please [visit the codex page for the `get_posts()` function](http://codex.wordpress.org/Function_Reference/get_posts).